Hackensack Domestic Violence Lawyer

 A seasoned Hackensack domestic violence lawyer may be able to help support you and your family during your time of need.
 Once retained, your legal counsel could fight to ensure the safety of you and your family and stand up for your rights.

-Violence in the home is considered a serious crime against society in Hackensack.
+Violence in the home is considered a serious crime against society.
 In creating laws that specifically address and criminalize domestic violence, the state legislature has declared that it recognizes the correlation between spousal battery and child abuse.

 When a victim of domestic violence calls the police, New Jersey Revised Statutes §2C:25-23 obligates the officer to inform the survivor of their right to ask the court for a temporary restraining order (TRO) against their attacker.
 A survivor may also lodge a criminal complaint and seek a civil judgment against the aggressor for any injuries.
 A well-informed Hackensack domestic violence attorney might be a helpful resource concerning restraining orders.

 If a domestic violence victim is married to their abuser, they may wish to file for divorce.
-An estranged spouse may list one or more reasons for their petition to dissolve the union, and extreme cruelty is one of nine valid grounds for divorce in Hackensack.
+An estranged spouse may list one or more reasons for their petition to dissolve the union, and extreme cruelty is one of nine valid grounds for divorce.

 A court may not dismiss a charge or legal proceeding because the victim has moved out of the home or filed for divorce.
 An adept domestic violence lawyer in Hackensack may be able to file concurrent actions against a violent spouse on behalf of the survivor.